IrajFatima/fake_news_detection/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational and portfolio purposes

 ---